Annual report for local government activities under the Food Act 2006

 In some rural and remote areas, food regulation is carried out by contract EHOs employed on an as-needs basis.
 In some of the Indigenous communities, environmental health workers may fulfil this function as part of their duties.
 To support Aboriginal Shire Councils and to build the skills of environmental health workers, EHOs from local Public Health Units often provide advice on food safety issues and inspecting food businesses operating within the area.

-Results presented in this report indicate that local governments are effectively administering their devolved powers under the Food Act 2006.
+Information presented in this report indicates that local governments are effectively administering their devolved powers under the Food Act.